suent/Carpenter.AzurePipelines/docs/parameters.md

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.

-### nuGetTargetFeedStable
+### nuGetTargetFeedStaging

-The target NuGet feed to use when deploying NuGet packages to the Stable stack.
+The target NuGet feed to use when deploying NuGet packages to the Staging stack.

-### nuGetTargetFeedProdUS
+### nuGetTargetFeedProd

-The target NuGet feed to use when deploying NuGet packages to the ProdUS stack.
+The target NuGet feed to use when deploying NuGet packages to the Prod stack.

+### updateNuGetQuality

+Comma separated list of stacks update quality should execute for.
+Updates the described quality of a NuGet package using the Artifact views.

+### nuGetQualityFeed

+The Azure DevOps Artifact NuGet package feed to use when updating quality.

+### nuGetQualityDev

+The target quality when updating quality on the Developer stack.

+### nuGetQualityTest1

+The target quality when updating quality on the Test 1 stack.

+### nuGetQualityTest2

+The target quality when updating quality on the Test 2 stack.

+### nuGetQualityStaging

+The target quality when updating quality on the Staging stack.

+### nuGetQualityProd

+The target quality when updating quality on the Production stack.